Quartr-App/data-tooling-coding-test/README.md

 5. **Frontend Implementation:**
    - Create a frontend using one of the specified options.
    - Fetch and display the manipulated data from the backend.

+6. **Bonus - Styling**
-   - **Bonus:** Apply basic styling of your choice to enhance the presentation of data.
+   - Apply basic styling of your choice to enhance the presentation of data.

 ## Review (15-20 min)